dt-alliances-workshops/claat-mockup/workshop-markdown/azure-lab1/README.md

 👍 `How this helps`

-As you plan your migration, it is important to gain a complete picture of interdependency to the rest of the environment architecture at host, processes, services, and application perspectives.
-Since time is always scarce, being able to do this in a single place can shorten assessment timelines.

-Knowing the type of access, executed statements, and amount of data transferred during regular hours of operation allows for better planning and prioritization.
+Knowing the type of downstream services called, executed statements, and amount of data transferred during regular hours of operation allows for better planning and prioritization.
 </aside>

 ### Tasks to complete this step